Yuelioi/docs_yuelili_com/docs/src/ae/src/plugin-development/docs/en/Effect-Details/Iteration-Suites.md

 ### iterate_origin

 Lets you specify an offset from the input into the output.
-For example, if your output buffer is smaller than your input buffer, pass (in\_- data>output_origin_x, in_data>output_origin_y)` as the origin, and NULL for area, and this function will offset the src pixel pointer appropriately for your pixel function.
+For example, if your output buffer is smaller than your input buffer, pass (in- data>output_origin_x, in_data>output_origin_y)` as the origin, and NULL for area, and this function will offset the src pixel pointer appropriately for your pixel function.

 ```cpp
 iterate_origin(